 3. Excel Saga (Banned in Japan)

 Excel Saga is based on a popular manga of the same name.
 It is about a secret ideological organization whose purpose is world domination.
-Entire Excel Saga is available to watch except for its last episode, called “Going Too Far” – very fitting indeed.
+The entire Excel Saga is available to watch except for its last episode, called “Going Too Far” – very fitting indeed.
 It is even banned in its home country, Japan.
-The reason why this episode got banned is because it's too long, violent, pornographic, and offensive.
+The reason why this episode got banned is that it's too long, violent, pornographic, and offensive.
 Fun fact: The Director of the show, Shinichi Watanabe, purposely got the last episode banned to make it daring and unforgettable.
 The last episode of Excel Saga is only available on DVD.

 4. Death Note (Banned in China)